LED Strip Lights (LED Tape)

 LED Strip Fit

-LED tape has been available since 2010 and we’ve been successfully selling it for all these years.
+LED tape has been available since 2010 and we’ve been successfully selling it for all these years, ever since it was launched.
 We have our own brand called LED Strip Fit that is available various light output types, IP ratings and voltages.

 We sell this by the metre, i standard pack lengths or as a bespoke cut lengths for anything imaginable.